danther98/ARMv4-ISA-C/README.md

    - LSL LSR MOV MVN ORR ROR
    - SBC STR STRB SUB TEQ TST
    - SWI

-  - Using the make file you are able to compile the sim.c file into a sim.exe, with this you are able to simulate commands input from the .x files in inputs.
-  - to compile ARM commands into hex codes, use the arm2hex file.

   --Sim Commands--
  - 'go' -Runs program to completion